Canada–Montenegro relations

+Both countries are full members of NATO.

 Economic Cooperation

 The most important Canadian investor in Montenegro is Peter Munk, whose company, in Tivat, builds the largest luxury yacht marina on the eastern Adriatic coast - Porto Montenegro.
 The first part of the Marine opened June 17, 2009. with a capacity of 85 berths for yachts from 12 to 100 meters, and in mid-August 2010 opened the first residential-commercial building Teuta, as part of a new marina.
 This project is in the fourth year of business success is achieved, which is a positive momentum to attract other foreign investors in Montenegro.

 In April 2012, the Canadian company "Molson Coors" has become the new owner of the Niksic brewery "Trebjesa".

 On December 8, 2008, as part of the process of accession to the World Trade Organization, Montenegro signed a bilateral trade agreement with Canada.

 Commodity exchanges

 2012: a total of €1,391,327 (€1,153,292 import to Montenegro, and export to Canada €238,035);

 2011: a total of €1,275,211.00 (€1,219,896.28 import to Montenegro, and export to Canada €55,315.00);

 Direct investments from Canada in 2012 amounted to €950,929.23;

 Direct investments from Canada in 2011 amounted to €1,175,307.94.

 Montenegro mostly imports from Canada: ships, boats; boilers; pharmaceutical products, vegetables, roots, tubers.
 Moreover, Montenegro exports mostly to Canada: a variety of products for nutrition, vegetables; objects of art, collectors' pieces and antiques; electrical machines and equipment.